ecj2/kaku/README.md

 ## Kaku
 Kaku is a simple, lightweight Weblog content management system written in PHP.
 It was designed to run well on older hardware, such as the Raspberry Pi.

-## Credits
-Code by Eric Johnson.

-Bookmark icons by Yannick Lung (from Iconfinder).

 ## License
 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).